Jamie Madrox: Publication history

 Jamie Madrox first appeared in Giant-Size Fantastic Four #4.
-Creator Len Wein had originally intended to call him Zerrox, but was overruled for fear of a lawsuit.

 In the 1990s, he played a major role in the series X-Factor.
 Writer Peter David later admitted that he was unhappy that he had to use Madrox in X-Factor, and it was only over the course of writing the series that he became one of his favorite characters.
 A MadroX miniseries was published in 2004, also written by David.
 He and the other members of his detective agency later starred in a revamped X-Factor monthly series that was again written by Peter David.

 In 2018 he was featured in a second five-part solo series called Multiple Man written by Matthew Rosenberg and drawn by Andy MacDonald.

 Fictional character biography

 Youth

 Jamie Madrox is born to a family living near the Los Alamos research facility in New Mexico; the background radiation may have stimulated his mutation.
 When Jamie is born, the doctor's slap causes him to multiply into two identical babies.
 Professor Charles Xavier, a friend of the Madrox family, suggests that they move to Kansas to raise the boy in privacy.
 Dr. Daniel Madrox, Jamie's father, creates a suit for him to wear which is designed to absorb kinetic energy, the source of the duplication.

 Later, Damian Tryp of Singularity Investigations makes his own offer to look after Jamie, claiming that Jamie is not just a normal mutant, but actually a "changeling", a predecessor to mutants who develops its powers at birth.
 Jamie's parents refuse to give Jamie to Tryp.
 When Jamie is fifteen years old, his parents are killed by a tornado alleged to have been caused by Tryp, and Jamie begins to run the farm by himself along with his duplicates, or "dupes", until his suit is damaged.

 In his first appearance his date of birth was listed as September 7, 1953.